ronitrex/TravellingSalesman/README.md

 ![](./readme/input30parallelsolution.png)

-## Sequential Solution vs Multi-threaded Solution
+## Overview

-Below are some of the observed values.
-As can be clearly seen, there is not much difference between the two methods for small input sizes, but the difference grows exponentially as the number of cities increase.
+Below are some of the observed values on a system with 6 actual cores and 6 virtual cores.
+There is not much difference between the two methods for small number of cities, but the difference grows exponentially as the number of cities increase.

 |No. of cities 		| Optimal Tour Cost |     Time taken : Sequential Solution | Time taken : Parallel Solution|
 | ----------------|:-------------:| -----:|-------:|